biotite-dev/gecos/doc/cli.rst

 | *s*   | ``--smin``  | ``--smax``  |
 +-------+-------------+-------------+

-If you would like to display only the customized color and skip the color scheme generation use the ``--dry-run``/``-n`` option.
+If you would like to display only the customized color space and skip the color scheme generation use the ``--dry-run``/``-n`` option.